CloudSecurityAlliance/Twitter-PlanB/README.md

 # Dealing with abuse on Mastodon

 You will need to deal with the abuse in the context of the server it originates from, which may or may not have abuse policies or abuse handling procedures.
+Some information on filtering is here: https://docs.joinmastodon.org/user/moderating/

 # Picking a Mastodon host or service